 14 ways to increase your average customer spend is the fourth video and article in this series for subscribers only, writes Robert Clay of Marketing Wizdom.
 And it’s the third of six ways you can turbocharge your business results.

-Over the last 21 years I’ve done considerable research into what takes businesses into leadership in their niche.
+Over the past 23 years I’ve done considerable research into what takes businesses into leadership in their niche.

 My previous video took you through Conversion Strategies, the second of six ways to turbocharge your business results.

 What if I told you that it takes the same time, effort and expense to generate a customer, regardless of the amount they spend?
 It costs the same whether that customer only ever transacts £100 worth of business with you, or £200 or £2,000.

 What would happen in your business if you could get customers who used to spend £250 to increase their average spend to £300 or even £500?

 Before showing you how to increase your average customer spend, here’s a quick reminder about all six Turbochargers, which will be covered over the next few articles and videos.